maxmcd/bramble/notes/34-derivation-walk-and-patch.md

 	</details>

-2. Merge the graph output of hello_world with the previous build graph.
+2. Merge the graph output of `hello_world` with the build graph.
 The lighter green nodes are replaced with identical nodes and they've already been built.
 The dark green nodes are new and need to be built.

 	<p align=center><img src="https://user-images.githubusercontent.com/283903/134383652-2981500f-497f-4e4c-91ac-c7d99d4d3711.png" /></p>